 The type of exercise you should do depends on your dosha type, but according to Ayurveda, all exercise brings balance to body and mind.
 We particularly like yoga as a way to keep our body and mind balanced.

 When you care for yourself, a balanced life awaits you.
-These simple Ayurvedic self-care rituals can make all the difference in your quest for inner harmony, so why not get started today?
+These simple Ayurvedic self-care practices can make all the difference in your quest for inner harmony, so why not get started today?